mrflolo/Intercom-System/README.md

 - [X] Configurable zones so the addon can be used on every map [BETA]

 **What's coming next:*
-- [ ] no big fixes, only some small fixes
+- [ ] no big fixes, only some small enhancements

 **Requirements:**
 - Needs [DarkRP](https://steamcommunity.com/sharedfiles/filedetails/?id=248302805) gamemode to work.